Obama Unemployment Reality: Number Of Americans Not Working At Record High

 More than 14.5 million Americans have stopped working for good since Obama took office, which indicates an unemployment growth of just over 18 percent from then until now.

 The Obama unemployment percentage of 4.7 is what you get when leaving out the 95,102,000 unemployed Americans who have given up looking for work.
-This number was already growing before Obama was elected and he wasn’t able to stop it.
+This number was already growing before Obama was elected, and he wasn’t able to stop it.

-The month of November 2016 was also record setting, as the number of unemployed in the U.S. had just surpassed 95 million.
-In December that record was again shattered.
+The month of November 2016 was also record-setting as the number of unemployed in the U.S. had just surpassed 95 million.
+In December, that record was again shattered.

 The official Obama unemployment rates being reported to the people make it look as if records are being broken in Obama’s favor, and that there are more people employed in the country than ever before.
 Reports say only 7.5 million are out of work, but when a significant portion of the population (over 95 million) does get counted in the unemployment tally, obviously that 7.5 million is deceiving.